nop0x07bc/bapl-class-language/report/README.md

 ```

 An expression is not a valid XPL-program on it's own.
 It needs to be associated to a statement.
 From an implementation
-perspective one can think of expressions as something that pushes a new value onto the stack of the VM.
+perspective one can think of expressions as something that pushes a new value onto the stack of the VM.[^5]

 #### Operators
 XPL suppor the following operators